IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

   ![Add Client](images/add-client.png)

+5.5 Add the client info using valid formats for the Phone Number and email address.
+Click **Save**.

-5.5 Click on the Portfolio ID of the added client
+5.6 Click on the Portfolio ID of the added client

   ![Portfolio Details](images/portfolio-id.png)

-5.6 Click **Buy Stock**.
+5.7 Click **Buy Stock**.
 Select a company and enter the number of shares.
 Click **Buy shares**.

-5.7 Do 2 or 3 more transactions (either buy or sell).
+5.8 Do 2 or 3 more transactions (either buy or sell).

    ![Buy or sell](images/buying-selling.png)